plando2act/WaterFlowMeter/README.md

 With EasyEDA a PCB was made.
 Never used it but in 2 hours including learning curve, the board was ordered.
 ![PCB](https://github.com/plando2act/WaterFlowMeter/blob/main/PCB.PNG)
 I did use KiCAD before but this was also really easy.
 The software knows a lot of components and footprints.
+(I later discovered that the solder pads are not large enough and the ground plate fill is giving problems.. learning by doing.
+Next version will be better)